Third time lucky? Singapore Airlines sets sights on India

 SIA, which will have a 49 percent stake in the carrier, will be banking on its success.

-Intense competition on its mainline medium and long-haul markets from Gulf carriers like Emirates Airline and neighbours such as Garuda Indonesia and Malaysian Airline , and weak demand on services to Europe, means that SIA, Asia’s second-biggest airline with a market value of $10 billion, has changed course in recent years.
+Intense competition on its mainline medium and long-haul markets from Gulf carriers like Emirates Airline and neighbors such as Garuda Indonesia (GIAA.JK) and Malaysian Airline MASM.KL, and weak demand on services to Europe, means that SIA, Asia’s second-biggest airline with a market value of $10 billion, has changed course in recent years.

 By diversifying its revenue streams and creating new ones, like the Indian joint venture, Goh and his team plans to reduce SIA’s dependence on the flagship carrier over the medium term, say investors and analysts.